ciatph/ProgrammingAssignment4/codebook.md

 - tBodyBodyGyroMag-std()
 - tBodyBodyGyroJerkMag-std()

-##Running the script
+## Running the script
+1. Set RStudio's working directory to "./ProgrammingAssignment4"
-1. Extract the original dataset into the "./data/programming_assignment/" directory.
+2. Extract the original [dataset](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) into the "./ProgrammingAssignment4/data/"
+2. In the command line, type: `source("run_analysis.R")`
+3. Wait for the extracted tidy data to be generated (new_data.csv).